kubeflow/fairing/README.md

 #### Distributed Training

-**This architecture is currently only supported with `Kubeflow`.
-So you need to have Kubeflow deployed in your Kubernetes cluster**
+> Note: This architecture is currently only supported with [Kubeflow](https://github.com/kubeflow/kubeflow).
+So you need to have Kubeflow deployed in your Kubernetes cluster

 ```python